shubhamtamgadge/ultimate-DevOps-guide/terraform/README.md

-go to google and search "terraform installation" ---> select the os type {if default amazon select the amaxon linux 2023 ---> copy below commands}
+Go to google and search "terraform installation" ---> select the os type {if default amazon select the amaxon linux 2023 ---> copy below commands}

 **switch to root user first**